Angst-ridden Down Under

 At the end of the day, it seems many Australians want more than sand and surf and sunshine.
 A beer or two and a barbeque of course are no panacea for depression.
 Nor can the lauding of our sporting stars’ heroics suffice.
 Who knows, perhaps this quest Down Under for an improvement in one’s mental wellbeing is a good start.
 And for now, all those antidepressant prescriptions will continue to be filled at pharmacies across this vast sunburnt land.
 There are no indications this trend is likely to be reversed any time soon.

-Philip is a regular contributor to Generation Emigration.
-Read previous pieces by him on how different his life would be if he hadn’t emigrated,visiting Belfast after a long time away, his relationship with his ageing parents, about his dwindling connection to Ireland, his memory of the day he left Ireland in 1983, and more.
+Philip Lynch lives in Tasmania and is a regular contributor to Generation Emigration.
+Read previous pieces by him on how different his life would be if he hadn’t emigrated,visiting Belfast after a long time away, his relationship with his ageing parents, about his dwindling connection to Ireland, his memory of the day he left Ireland in 1983..